 17. Why does CanDrugstore not list all drugs on the website?

 We offer substantial discounts over what you are used to paying for medications.
 Not all drugs are less expensive in Canada.
 Some drugs have been generic for a long time and are therefore relatively inexpensive in their home countries.
 In these instances we recognize that they would be more expensive to buy therefore do not offer them for sale.
 As for narcotic and controlled substances, it would be unlawful for the pharmacy to ship these types of medications.back to top

 18. What if I am unable to find the medication I am looking for?You can view our medication prices by searching our online Canadian drug store database.
 Type in the name of the medications you would like to obtain price quotes for and click 'Search'.
-If you are unable to find the medications you are searching for in our database, please contact our Customer Care Associates at 1-866-444-6376.
+If you are unable to find the medications you are searching for in our database, please contact our Customer Care Specialists at 1-866-444-6376.

 back to top

 19. Can I transfer a prescription from my local pharmacy?Unfortunately, the Canadian Pharmacy can not transfer prescriptions from other pharmacies located outside of Canada.
 A valid Canadian prescription is required form a licensed physician able to practice medicine and prescribe medications in Canada.
 In order to obtain a Canadian prescription we require a faxed or original copy of your prescription from your doctor dated within the last 3 months prior to placing your order with CanDrugStore.